ope-nz/b4x_cba/README.md

 b4x_cba will create a file called build.txt in the Files directory of your project with the current date/time.
 If you omit the date/time formats they will default to yyyy-MM-dd HH:mm:ss.

-Remember to sync the files after the first run.
+NOTE: Remember to sync the files after the first run.

 ## updateversion